stuartpb/envigor/README.md

 (It was originally named 'enviguration', which made as little sense as 'envigor' and was consequently thrown out for being needlessly long.)

-## Contributing

-Feel free to submit patches to add any service / interface you know well enough to configure.
-Before doing so, try to get a feel for how things tend to be laid out by looking over the rest of the documentation and code.

 ## Usage

 Say you're making an Express app with MongoDB, that you're writing for a